THINGS TO KNOW (FAQ)

 far as we know, there are still the other side tournaments going on at Sam’s

 Town and The Orleans, and between our Singles and Doubles, and their events,

 there should be plenty of time to do everything!

 You can bowl doubles first or singles first as well- we want to be as

-We’ve secured some great new sponsorship, including Ebonite, our new
+We’ve secured some great new and continued sponsorship, including Ebonite, our

-Ebonite reps will be at the tournament all week long, including some
+Ebonite reps will be at the tournament all week long to introduce their

 We’re also working on finalizing plans for a special clinic-demo day